Sri Lanka Tour Packages

 Breakfast at the hotel.
 Morning free at leisure.
 In afternoon proceed to the airport for your flight back home.

-* Sri Lanka Tour Packages Itinerary could be subject to change.
+Sri Lanka Tour Package itinerary could be subject to change.